 Does Stefano make custom guitars?
 He could, but he rarely makes guitars from scratch.
 It’s just not economical, he explains: for every person who dreams of building the perfect custom guitar, there’s a detractor who says it has no resale value.
 The fact is that the cost of a handmade guitar, even by the most famous of makers (like Sadowsky Guitars in New York), doesn’t go much beyond 4000 dollars.
 Working alone, it might take 2-3 months to build a guitar, and it’d be hard to survive on the proceeds.
 As I said, Stefano’s approach is pragmatic.
 It makes more economic sense to customize and fix guitars than to build them.

 Is there a future in this business?
-Do kids still play guitar?
+Do kids still take acoustic guitar lessons?
 Yes and no. There are always professional musicians and amateur guitar lovers, and there are still kids who take music lessons.
 Instruments will always be involved in accidents, and Stefano can help with that.
 But he has no trouble applying his skills transversally: as he moved from construction to guitar repair, he just as easily could be crafting anything else.
 He showed me a beautifully smooth knife that he was inspired to make with some leftover stainless steel that he recuperated from a friend’s business: the patient shaping and planing of the handmade knife uses the same skills as planing the body of a guitar.

 Stefano is a maker.
 The kind of person who produces tangible objects that are the past of our economy, but also its future.
 Makers are a new trend (not that Stefano is trying to be trendy), a kind of backlash in a historic moment overly based on intangible monetary exchanges and service industries (including people like me who make a living writing blogs), rather than on manufacture.
 Long live those with manual ability and the patience to carry it out!